Old Fort Mayo

 This page was written by Mr. O. E. Pilson for the 1996 Hairston Reunion - hairston.org

-Note: There are four children of Hardin Hairston and his wife Elizabeth Perkins buried on this property in a small cemetery surround by a rock wall.
+Note: There are four children (Martha, Mary, Robert and Ruth) of Hardin Hairston and his wife Elizabeth Perkins buried on this property in a small cemetery surround by a rock wall.